dxx-rebirth/dxx-rebirth/dxx-readme.txt

 Problem:  [LINUX] MIDI music doesn't work.
 Reason:   The game is binaries are compiled for AWE support and should run with
           it very well.
-Solution: If you use an MPU401 card, just make the changes in defines.mak
-          and compile it again.
-If it doesn't work, make shure you have MIDI configures correctly.
 Hint for AWE cards: asfxload -V100 8mbgmsfx.sf2
+Solution: If you use an MPU401 card, just make the following changes in SConstruct:
+          Look for WANT_AWE32 and change it to WANT_MPU401.
+Then compile again.
+          If you still use make, do the changes in config.linux

 Problem:  The mouse movement is too slow.
 Is there no way to control the ship
           like in other first person shooters?